datalad-handbook/book/docs/code_from_chapters/OHBM_OSR.rst

 """"""""""""""""""""""""

 From GIN, you or others can now access this dataset without having an account on Gin via anonymous HTTP access.
-For this, :command:`datalad clone` only needs the ``https`` url of the dataset, found in the webbrowsers address bar..
+For this, :command:`datalad clone` only needs the ``https`` url of the dataset, found in the webbrowsers address bar.
 You can take a look at the data for yourself, if you want to:

 .. code-block:: bash